-Spring classes scheduled Monday-Friday (Jan. – April) and Monday-Thursday (May-June) from 9:00 a.m. -4:30 p.m.
+Fall classes are scheduled Monday - Friday and Spring classes are scheduled Monday-Friday (Jan. – April) and Monday-Thursday (May-June) from 9:00 a.m. -4:30 p.m.
 (1-hour lunch).
 Additional clinical hours requires hands on practice that occurs outside of regularly scheduled class time and are not included in clock hours of the program.
 This will take place on designated days following the successful completion of Basic Massage training.

 Job Outlook *

 Employment is projected to grow 22 percent from 2018 to 2028

 Growth is much higher than the average for all occupations

 Increase in demand for these services will lead to new openings

 *U.S. Department of Labor Bureau of Labor Statistics